 Product Gym: What books, blogs, podcasts or other resources would you recommend to aspiring Product Managers?

 Nkem: My favorite book as a Product Manager is Inspired: How to Create Tech Products Customers Love by Marty Cagan.
 It provides a good analysis of what a Product Management position should be, and how other companies may get this wrong.
-Another one would be, Cracking the PM Interview by Gayle.
-It’s a really useful guide for aspiring and practicing product managers alike.
 The podcast Exponent, hosted by Ben Thompson, is also very useful and provides many resources for those interested in the tech industry.

 About Nkem Nwankwo: